-Learning to come when called, or recall to you, is one of the most important skills your dog can learn.
+Learning to come when called, or recall to you, is one of the most important skills your dog can acquire.
 But teaching a recall can be challenging, as dogs find so much of the world so interesting.
-Each time we ask our dog to come to us, we’re asking them to stop what they are doing and turn away from other stimuli.
+Each time we ask our dog to come to us, we are asking them to stop what they are doing and turn away from other stimuli.
 As a result, to build a reliable recall, we must teach our dogs that being near us is the most fun thing they can do and will bring them the most rewards.

-What Is A Reliable Recall?
+What Is Reliable Recall?

-“Reliable recall” means that when you call your dog to come, you want to be 99.99% sure they are going to enthusiastically respond.
+“Reliable recall” means that when you call your dog to come, you are 99.99% sure they are going to enthusiastically respond.
 Dogs are not robots, so there is never any guarantee that they will listen to your cue.
 But with a lifesaving skill like recall, we are working towards them being as consistent as possible.

-Alternatives To Off-Leash Play
+Alternatives to Off-Leash Play

 An important part of teaching recall is to make training a game for your dog.
 Start your training in a slow, low-distraction environment, like inside your house.
-First, show your dog a toy or a treat, praise them as they are coming to you, then reward them.
-After a few repetitions, whenever your dog looks at you and starts to move towards you, add in your chosen verbal cue (come, here, etc.).
+First, show your dog a dog toy or a tasty treat, praise them as they are coming to you, then make sure to reward them.
+After a few repetitions, whenever your dog looks at you and starts to move towards you, add in your chosen verbal cue (“come,” “here,” etc.).
 Make sure to only add in the cue when you are confident your dog is moving towards you.

 You can slowly up the ante by asking your dog to come before showing them the treat.
-But, be sure to reward with a high-value treat like chicken, cheese, or beef liver, when they get to you.
+But be sure to reward with a high-value treat like chicken, cheese, or beef liver when they get to you.
 Also, try slowly adding distance within your low-distraction environment.

-Hot Potato: Take two or more family members or friends and give them high-value treats.
+- Hot Potato: Take two or more family members or friends and give them high-value treats.
 Next, stand apart and take turns calling your dog between you.
 Reward your dog each time they come to the person who called them.

-Poisoning The Cue
+Poisoning the Cue

 “Come!
-COME!!!
+Come!
 Come!
 Come!
 Come!
 Please come!”

 If this sounds like your dog’s current recall, you may have a “poisoned cue.”
 This generally happens unintentionally and occurs when the cue either has an unclear meaning or takes on a negative association for the dog, so they ignore it.
-The easiest way to poison a cue is to overuse it by repeating the word over and over without your dog responding.
+The easiest way to poison a cue is to overuse it, repeating the word over and over without your dog responding.

 Recall Training Tips

-- Reward eye contact.
-When you notice your dog is looking at you or has self-selected to be close to you, verbally praise and treat.
-You may use a lot of treats at first, but you are reinforcing an important lesson to your dog.
-Being near you and paying attention to you makes good things happen.
+- Reward eye contact: When you notice your dog is looking at you or has self-selected to be close to you, verbally praise and give them a treat.
+You may use a lot of treats at first, but you are reinforcing an important lesson to your dog, that when your dog is near you and paying attention to you, good things happen.

-- Reward!
-When training recalls, use high-value treats and toys for your dog.
+- Reward!: When training recalls, use high-value treats and toys for your dog.
 This is especially true when your dog is learning.
 Always reward the recall, because you want them to associate coming with getting something great.

-- Practice recalls daily.
-Slowly increase the difficulty and level of distraction.
-Moving too quickly is likely to confuse your dog, and may lead to less reliability.
+- Practice recalls daily: Slowly increase the difficulty and level of distraction.
+Moving too quickly is likely to confuse your dog and may lead to less reliability.